common questions answered

-Why choose traditional taxidermy over freeze dry?
+Why choose traditional taxidermy over freeze dry preservation?
 No one service is "better" than the other.
 There have been a fair share of both terribly and beautifully preserved freeze dry and traditional taxidermy pets - it all boils down to the talent and skill of the artist as well as the "freshness" or "quality" of the specimen or pet at hand.
 With taxidermy, you *may* expect your pet to last much much longer than a freeze dry pet.
-This is due to the fact that in freeze dry, nearly all of the actual tissue of the pet is left intact - including the muscle tissue, brain, and sometimes fat.
+I find that this boils down to two factors: for one, not enough time has past to truly test the longevity of freeze dry preservation as a whole, and two, that in freeze dry, nearly all of the actual tissue of the pet is left intact - including the muscle tissue, brain, and sometimes fat.
 Contrasting, a traditional taxidermy mount will only contain your pet's real preserved skin, fur, and nails.
 With a freeze dry pet, you will need to more carefully monitor the environment for excess humidity and insect activity wherein moths and beetles can be a problem.
 However, there are freeze dry businesses that do go to great lengths to ensure that their work is done with great care and integrity to ensure that your pet lasts years and years to come with no issues at all, just as a taxidermy mount.
 If you like the idea of freeze dry more than taxidermy, I would be happy to point you in the direction of a facility and preservationist closest to you that I trust.

 How can I ensure that my pet last a lifetime or more after he or she has been preserved?
 Simply care for your preserved pet as you would a fine art piece or a cherished heirloom.
 Dust once or twice a month and fluff fur with a blow drier set on cool.
 Cedar wood is always a good idea to have around to deter unwanted pests, just as you would to keep a wool sweater from being snacked on by moths.